 Fiesta de St. Joan - bonfires, fireworks and dancing horses!

 But one of the big ones is the Fiesta de St. Joan - and every year, Spain goes crazy for this summer solstice celebration.
 To celebrate, the residents turn to traditions that have been around for centuries.
 On this, the longest of days and the shortest of nights, the Spanish party in a blaze of fireworks, music and midnight skinny dips.
-In Barcelona, the beaches will be filled with bonfires and bands.
+In our hometown of Barcelona, the beaches will be filled with bonfires and bands.

 Honoring the sun...

-During the Fiesta de St. Joan, the sun takes center stage as a symbol of wealth and fertility.
+During the Fiesta de St. Joan, the sun takes center stage as the ultimate symbol of wealth and fertility.
 As it reaches its peak and begins to fade, tradition dictates that the locals must give it back its strength.
 This is provided by the bonfires and fireworks that will light up the night sky until the sun returns the following morning.
 DJs and spectators will keep the party mood going on the beaches of Barceloneta way beyond the dawn.

 Fire, water and herbs...